By Pallavi Bhattacharya

 “For instance when husband or wife put their hands on the other’s heart, head or stomach there is an energy flow which brings the couple together.
-In this beautiful bonding both partners feel so much loved that there is a natural positive shift in the relationship between the two.”
+In this beautiful bonding, both partners feel so much love that there is a natural positive shift in the relationship between the two.”

 These principles are as follows:

 1. Just for today I will be in the attitude of gratitude.

 2. Just for today I will not worry.